LucaLanzo/RestApi/README.md

 Default database username: admin\
 Default database password: adminpassword\
-Docker will create volume to keep the database saved under the name:\
+Docker will create volume to keep the database saved under the docker volume name:\
 "pvsexamss2020restapi_mongoSoftSkillsDatabaseVolume"

+\
 \
 __To run the server:__